WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 :::tip
 A good password or passphrase should be both randomly constructed, and long.
-It is the last line of defense between an attacker and your Bitcoins!
+It is the last line of defense between an attacker and your bitcoins!
 :::

 ### Password basics